camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-controls/40-select.html.md

 ---

-Select boxes are html controls of the form
+Select boxes are HTML controls of the form

 ```html
 <select></select>